Anshuman-Dhillon/Retro-Game-Emulator/README.md

 1. Clone the repository
 2. Open the `.sln` file in Visual Studio
 3. Build and run
-4. Use the GUI to load a `.gb` file and start emulation
+4. Click on file > Load ROM to load a `.gb` file and start emulation

 ---

 ## ⚠️ Limitations

 - No sound (APU not implemented)
-- No save battery (MBCs like MBC1/3 not yet implemented)
 - Interrupt timing may be slightly off (not cycle-perfect yet)
 - Some homebrew timing test ROMs (like `oam_bug.gb`) may fail
 - Only `.gb` (non-color) ROMs supported right now